-Wong was featured in the ill-fated TV pilot, portrayed by Clyde Kusatsu.
+- Wong was featured in the ill-fated Doctor Strange TV pilot, portrayed by Clyde Kusatsu.

 - Wong appears in the live-action 2016 Doctor Strange movie, portrayed by British actor Benedict Wong.
 He was heavily reimagined for the film, as the director did not want to be seen as presenting outdated racial stereotypes.
 He is depicted as a very serious man, with his deadpan reactions providing much of the film's humor.
 He is also shown to be a closet Beyonce fan.
 In the movie, rather than being Doctor Strange's butler, Wong is instead a magic instructor and librarian at Kamar-Taj, and assists in Strange's training.
 He is killed by Kaecillius and his followers during the climax of the movie, but is revived when Strange uses the Eye of Agamotto (revealed to be the Time Stone) to save him.

-- Benedict Wong reprises his role in the 2018 film Avengers: Infinity War, where he helps fights alongside the Avengers and Earth's other heroes against the forces of Thanos.
+- Benedict Wong reprises his role in the 2018 film Avengers: Infinity War, where he briefly helps fights alongside Strange and some of the Avengers against the forces of Thanos.

-Wong appears an NPC, voiced by Michael Hagiwara.
+- Wong appears an NPC in Marvel Ultimate Alliance, voiced by Michael Hagiwara.